Portable Network Graphics (PNG)

 354 kbytes (800x538 by 8 bits)

-Check out the newly PNG'd (pang?)
+Check out the PNG'd (pang?)

 Kodak PhotoCD PCD0992